NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Axial Recall.md

 You have reconfigured the magical resonance of your core to attune to the planar energies of Axis.
-You can cast [[Spells/Interplanar Teleport|Interplanar Teleport]] twice per week as an arcane innate spell that can only target yourself; you can travel only to Axis or the Material Plane, and your body serves as the focus component.
+You can cast [[Interplanar Teleport|Interplanar Teleport]] twice per week as an arcane innate spell that can only target yourself; you can travel only to Axis or the Material Plane, and your body serves as the focus component.

 *Source: Pathfinder Guns & Gears*
 *OGL*